theomeb/django-vue-crud-app/README.md

     - Either with authentication or with token between front and back, because today everybody can init the database for example.
     - Make a restricted CORS policy could also improve the security.

+**Any ideas, suggestions, improvements ?
+Feel free to open a PR !**

 ## Authors